tombensve/MarkdownDoc/MavenPlugin/docs/MarkdownDoc-Maven-Plugin.md

                         <subject>User Guide</subject>

 						<!--
-							This sill be put in PDF metadata.
+							This will be put in the PDF metadata.
 							Optional.
 						-->
                         <keywords></keywords>